 “As the people get the word, they won’t do such idiotic things anymore.”

 Drones flying too close to commercial flights pose a serious threat to larger aircraft, and can be sucked into the engine or crash into the cockpit window, injuring or killing a pilot.

-Airports should consider jamming nearby drones or simply "knock them out of the air," Baer said.
+Baer says that airports should consider jamming drones close to airports or just simply “knock them out of the air.”

 Gilliam thinks that drones shouldn’t be able to fly as high or as far as they do.
 “Four hundred feet away from the controller, these drones should shut off,” he said.